Ice hockey at the 2026 Winter Olympics – Men's tournament: Format

-The twelve teams are split into three groups of four teams each, in which they play against each team once.
-The top team of each group and the best second-ranked team advance to the quarterfinals, while all other teams play a qualification round.
-A knockout system will be used after the group stage.
+The twelve teams were split into three groups of four teams, and played each team in the group once.
+A knockout system was used after the group stage.
+The top team of each group and the best second-ranked team advanced to the quarterfinals, while all other teams played in the qualification playoffs.

 Rosters

 NHL participation

 On 2 February 2024, the IIHF announced that an agreement had been reached with the National Hockey League (NHL) for a break in its regular season to allow the league's players to participate in the Olympics for the first time since 2014.
 The NHL was originally scheduled to compete in 2022 as well but opted out due to the COVID-19 pandemic.

+Officials

+14 referees and 12 linesmen were selected for the tournament, consisting of both IIHF and NHL officials.